-Access to Management, Company Secretary and Independent Advisers - The Board has direct, independent and unrestricted access to the KMT, including the CEO, COO, Chief Financial Officer ("CFO"), Group Financial Controller, Group Treasurer, Chief Sustainability Officer, Group Head, Human Resources ("HR Head"), Chief Information Officer and Company Secretary at all times.
+Access to Management, Company Secretary and Independent Advisers - The Board has direct, independent and unrestricted access to the KMT, including the CEO, COO, Chief Financial Officer ("CFO"), Group Treasurer, Chief Sustainability Officer, Group Head of Human Resources ("Group HR Head"), Chief Information Officer and Company Secretary at all times.

 The Board is kept updated on changes to the senior management organisation structure.
-An updated organisational chart of the KMT is circulated to the Board, together with the contact details of the KMT, to enable Directors to contact them directly to address any questions the Directors may have.
+An up-to-date organisational chart of the KMT is made available to the Board, together with the contact details of the KMT, to enable Directors to contact them directly to address any questions the Directors may have.
 This is to ensure direct access to the KMT at all times, to promote and facilitate good information flow between the Board and the KMT.

 Requests for information from the Board are dealt with promptly by the KMT.
-Informal gatherings between the KMT and the Board are also organised from time to time, to enable the Directors to get better acquainted with the KMT.
+Informal gatherings between the KMT and the Board are organised from time to time, to enable the Directors to get better acquainted with the KMT and to gain better insight into their respective areas of responsibility.